JuliaPOMDP/POMDPXFiles.jl/README.md

 # POMDPXFile

-This module provides an interface for generating .pomdpx files that can be used with the [SARSOP](https://github.com/sisl/SARSOP.jl) [POMDPs.jl](https://github.com/sisl/POMDPs.jl) solver.
+This module provides an interface for generating .pomdpx files that can be used with the [SARSOP.jl](https://github.com/sisl/SARSOP.jl).
+This module leverages the API defined in [POMDPs.jl](https://github.com/sisl/POMDPs.jl).

 ## Installation